 This depends on the nature of the violation and how much harm results from the violation.
 If a violation occurs that “the Covered Entity was unaware of and could not have realistically avoided had a reasonable amount of care had been taken to comply with HIPAA” the consequences will be relatively minor.
 However, if a individual violates HIPAA contrary to the policies enforced by their employer, they could lose their job and spend up to ten years in jail.

 What is the civil penalty for unknowingly violating HIPAA?

 The civil penalty for unknowingly violating HIPAA is no different from the civil penalty for knowingly violating HIPAA because there is no justification for a Covered Entity – or an individual trained on a Covered Entities policies – to be unaware of the Rules.
-Each Covered Entity is required to appoint a HIPAA Privacy Officer and a HIPAA Security Officer, and it is these Officers´ responsibility to ensure every employee and business associate is aware of their HIPAA compliance obligations.
+Each Covered Entity is required to appoint a HIPAA Privacy Officer and a HIPAA Security Officer, and it is these Officers´ responsibility to ensure every employee and Business Associate is aware of their HIPAA compliance obligations.

 What Rule sets the penalties for violating HIPAA regulations?

-The penalties for violating HIPAA regulations were first established in the HIPAA Enforcement Rule in 2006.
+The penalties for violating HIPAA regulations were first established in the HIPAA Enforcement Rule in 2005.
 Subsequent amendments were included in the HITECH Act (2009) and the Omnibus Final Rule (2013) and the current penalties for violating HIPAA regulations are codified under 45 CFR § 160.404 and 45 CFR Part 102 – The Adjustment of Civil Monetary Penalties for Inflation.